AwesomeAru/Parkinson-s-Disease-Detection/README.md

 - Several measures of variation in fundamental frequency
 - Several measures of variation in amplitude
 - Two measures of ratio of noise to tonal components in the voice
-- Three nonlinear measures of fundamental frequency variatio Link for the dataset : [Kaggle](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set)
+- Three nonlinear measures of fundamental frequency variation

+Link for the dataset : [Kaggle](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set)